- Contact Us

 We will send you a confirmation email once your submission has been received.

-Your submission may be displayed on Padlet and may display the title of your art, the art piece, your name or “anonymous”, and the short description of the piece that you submitted.
+Your submission may be displayed on Padlet and may display the title of your art, the art piece, your name or “anonymous” if specified, and the short description of the piece that you submitted.

 What you can submit